ironhacks/ironhacks-app/README.md

 }
 ```

-Once the user finish the survey, we ask him for a commit message, and then we call ```pushToGithub``` using the messagge as parameter.
+Once the user finishes the survey, we ask him for a commit message, and then we call ```pushToGithub``` using the message as parameter.

 ```javascript
 pushToGitHub = (commitMessage) => {